luiscorujo/HappyHorseMeterApp/README.md

 Go to https://www.python.org/downloads/windows and download python's 3.7.6 version, happyhorsemeter doesn't work with python8 at the moment.

-Execute the downloaded installer and follow the instructions (**make sure you check the option "Add Python 3.7 to PATH"**).
+Execute the downloaded installer and follow the instructions :rotating_light:(**make sure you check the option "Add Python 3.7 to PATH"**).
 If you don't check this option you will get an error when trying to run the commands below.
 The error is similar to this: "python" is not recognized as a command or an external command ...